tangrams/landgrab/README.md

 landgrab
 ========

-A python script to download vector tiles which contain a feature on openstreetmap.
+A python script to download vector tiles which contain a feature on openstreetmap and save them in a directory, which you can then view on http://geojson.io/

 ![Manhattan](https://raw.githubusercontent.com/meetar/landgrab/master/manhattan.jpg)